me

 In my spare time I am a comics scholar with a particular interest in Disney material.
 I have coauthored a few books, book chapters and articles on this subject.
 Although not as frequently as I'd like, I offer audio interviews with comics authors on my comics podcast.

 I have a strong interest in kendo (Japanese swordsmanship).
 Since October 2002 I am the leader of Tsurugi Bashi, the kendo dojo of the University of Cambridge.
-I am 4th dan and a BKA-licenced "Level 3 Regional Coach" (meaning that I run courses to train and license other kendo instructors).
+I am 5th dan and a BKA-licenced "Level 3 Regional Coach" (meaning that I run courses to train and license other kendo instructors).
 I attended the gruelling one-week "Foreign Kendo Leaders" seminar in Kitamoto, Japan in 2008 and 2014.
-I haven't kept an exact count but by now several hundred people have started kendo as my students.
+I haven't kept an exact count but by now about a thousand people have started kendo as my students.
 At least a couple dozen of them have obtained dan grades; some of them also hold BKA coaching licences and some even started their own dojo.

 Things I am